 You can define the socio-demographic profile and geographic location of target customers (for instance, by using DEMA’s tools to help you define target audiences) and serve them ads on Facebook and Google.

 There are numerous things that the ‘big guys’ like PADI, SSI, Aqualung, Mares, and Huish should do to help grow the dive industry, but advertising with a call-to-action is something each dive resort and local dive center need to learn, master, and use.

 I know of a local dive center in an urban area, systematically using Facebook ads to fill up scuba classes.
 It’s not free.
-But once you’re up and running, you know what target profile works best, and you know how much it costs you per new student you get in the pool with an instructor.
+But once you’re up and running, you know what target profile works best, and you know how much it costs you per new student you get in the pool.